JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### What's a Moonshot Project

-A Moonshot Project is the showcase of your know-how, it spans the entirety of a students Journey at ALGOSUP, and allows students to validate, at the end of the course, that all the skills targeted by the training have been mastered.
+A Moonshot Project is the showcase of your know-how, it spans the entirety of a student's Journey at ALGOSUP, and allows students to validate, at the end of the course, that all the skills targeted by the training have been mastered.
 Three productions are expected: all the source codes of the project, a written report in English, and an oral presentation in English in front of a jury of professionals.

 ### What's my Moonshot Project

-My project, this project is a Visual Studio Code Extension (VS Code extension), Its name is Code Diver and it's objective is to help developers work more efficiently.
+My project is a Visual Studio Code Extension (VS Code extension), its name is Code Diver and its objective is to help developers work more efficiently.
-The main functionality of Code Diver, is to follow the evolution of an component of a software throughout it's execution path.
+The main functionality of Code Diver is to follow the evolution of a component of software throughout its execution path.

-One of the major roadblock when joining a team to work on a piece of software, is understanding said the architecture, the inner working of said softaware.
+One of the major roadblocks when joining a team to work on a piece of software is understanding the architecture and the inner workings of said software.
-This problem of integrating new software developers into software developement team is a massive and well known problem of the industry, as such a multitude of software exist to fight this problem, and they are very varied too:
+This problem of integrating new software developers into software development teams is a massive and well-known problem of the industry, as such a multitude of software exists to fight this problem, and they are very varied too:

 - Documentation tools such as Doxygen, Sphinx or Read The Docs,
 - Impact Analysis tools such as ESLint, ArchUnit or Lizard,
 - AI Assistants such as SonarQube, CapeGemini, Cobol Colleague or WatsonX pour Z.

-Code Diver is my humble contribution to these tools, it can be classified as a small scale Impact Analysis tool.
+Code Diver is my humble contribution to these tools, it can be classified as a small-scale Impact Analysis tool.

 ---